Frequently Asked Questions

 When the needle is inserted, you may feel nothing or a sensation similar to a minor insect bite.
 Any discomfort usually subsides within a few seconds after insertion.
 After the needle is inserted sensations vary widely depending upon the person and the location of the needle, as well as the particular imbalance you are experiencing.
 It can vary from no feeling at all (in most cases) to mild aching or warmth.
 We believe firmly at Evergreen Natural Health Center that acupuncture does not have to hurt to work, and in fact, most often works better when it doesn’t.
 Acupuncture sessions should be restful and relaxing.

 When I do prescribe medications, in almost all cases is it only part of your treatment plan.
-Given that many medications carry possible side effects, contraindications, and interactions with supplements and other medications, we require a minimum of a twice-yearly assessment for prescription refills with very few exceptions and at least 10 days notice to refill prescriptions.
+Given that many medications carry possible side effects, contraindications, and interactions with supplements and other medications, I require a minimum of a twice-yearly assessment for prescription refills with very few exceptions and due to my schedule and rolling shortages that seem to be impacting supply more and more, I request at least 10 days notice to refill prescriptions.
+Two weeks if it is a compounded medication.

-Please note that as of spring of 2023 Dr Brody is no longer renewing her license to prescribe schedule drugs (such as opiods or benzodiazepines).
-If you are in need of these medications she can work with your PCP if needed to come up with an appropriate plan.
+Please note that as of spring of 2023 I decided not to renew my DEA license, which means I am no longer able to prescribe schedule drugs (such as opiods or benzodiazepines).
+If you are in need of these medications I can work with you and your PCP if needed, to come up with an appropriate plan.

 NDs are trained extensively in clinical nutrition.
 And although there are basic sound principals of a healthy diet, there is no one food plan that is best for everyone.
 I make recommendations based on your individual family medical and personal medical history, tastes and preferences, current concerns and health goals.